Adarack/Audiobook_Processing_Scripts/README.md

 # Audiobook Processing Scripts

 This repository contains a collection of scripts and configuration files designed to streamline the processing, organization, and management of audiobooks.
 These tools are tailored for use with [Beets](https://beets.io/), a powerful music library manager, and include custom scripts for downloading, sorting, and post-processing audiobooks.
+I run these scripts on Unraid with the qBittorrent and beets-audible dockers.
+They have not been tested on any other OS.

 ---